top of page

 You should consider lease notarization if:

-• You're leasing commercial property
+• You are renting commercial property

-🖊️ How to Get a Lease Agreement Notarized in California
+🖊️ How to Get a Lease Agreement Notarized

-4. Sign in Front of the Notary – The notary will witness the signatures.
+4. Sign in front of the notary

 bottom of page